Style Living Self Celebrity Geeky News and Views

 International Women's Day roots

 Everything started in the late 1800s and early 1900s, a point in time when women weren't allowed to vote and the majority of them were hired as domestic servants.
-While there were opportunities for women in the business and industrial sector, working conditions and better wages have always favored men.
+While there were opportunities for women in the business and industrial sectors, working conditions and better wages have always favored men.

 In 1908, some 15,000 working women marched through New York, demanding shorter work hours, better pay, and voting rights.